Sam Noakes: Career

-Noakes became European lightweight champion with a unanimous points victory over Frenchman Yvan Mendy in a fight for the vacant title held at the York Hall in London on 20 April 2024.
+Despite being taken the distance for the first time in his professional career, Noakes became European lightweight champion with a unanimous points victory over Frenchman Yvan Mendy in a fight for the vacant title held at York Hall in London on 20 April 2024.
+All three ringside judges scored the contest as a 120–108 shutout in his favour.

 He made a successful first defence of his European title against mandatory challenger Gianluca Ceglia from Italy at York Hall on 6 September 2024, when his opponent retired on his stool at the end of round eight.
 In October 2024, Noakes signed an extension to his promotional contract with Queensbury.

-Noakes defended his British and Commonwealth titles with a unanimous decision win over Ryan Walsh at Wembley Arena in London on 7 December 2024.
+Noakes defended his British, Commonwealth and WBO International titles with a unanimous decision win over Ryan Walsh at Wembley Arena in London on 7 December 2024.
 He was named the 2024 European Boxing Union male champion of the year.

 Having vacated his European title a month earlier, Noakes stopped Patrik Balaz in the third of a scheduled eight-round contest at Nottingham Arena on 10 May 2025.

-Noakes is scheduled to face unbeaten Abdullah Mason for the vacant WBO lightweight title in Riyadh, Saudi Arabia, on 22 November 2025.
+Fighting outside of England for the first time, Noakes faced fellow unbeaten boxer, Abdullah Mason for the vacant WBO lightweight title at ANB Arena in Riyadh, Saudi Arabia, on 22 November 2025.
+He lost via unanimous decision with the judges scorecards reading 113–115, 113–115 and 111–117.

+On 3 May 2026, Noakes made a low-key return to the competitive boxing ring, facing Benito Sanchez Garcia in a scheduled eight-round contest at York Hall in London.
+He got back to winning ways by stopping his opponent in the second round.

+Noakes faced former WBO lightweight champion Denys Berinchyk at The O2 Arena in London on 29 August 2026.
+He won by unanimous decision to claim the vacant WBO International lightweight title.

 Personal life

-Noakes' brother Sean is also a professional boxer.
+Noakes' older brother Sean is also a professional boxer.
+He had jobs in a call centre, fast food restaurant and as a roofer before taking up boxing full-time.